What is Cumulative Layout Shift (CLS) and how to fix it

 Cumulative Layout Shift (CLS) is a user-centric metric that measures the visual stability of a web page.
 It essentially tracks how often and how much the content on a page moves around as it's loading.
 Layout shifts can be frustrating for users, as it can lead to accidental clicks, broken page formatting, and a generally confusing experience.

 Since 2020 the Cumulative Layout Shift (CLS) is one of the three Core Web Vitals metrics.
-The CLS represents the visual stability part of the Core Web Vitals and determines how stable the main content of the webpage is during it's entire life cycle.
+The CLS represents the visual stability part of the Core Web Vitals and determines how stable the main content of the webpage is during its entire life cycle.

 In simple terms: a good CLS score will ensure a visibly stable experience!